 Here’s a look at the 6 top rated curcumin supplements used by countless brands and products, how they compare, as well as the drawbacks of each.

-Curcumin and its health benefits
+Curcumin health benefits

 First, it’s important to differentiate between turmeric and curcumin.
 Curcumin is the active ingredient/compound in turmeric and has been used in herbal medicine for over 4,000 years in many parts of the world.